This Term

 English

-This half term Year 3/4 will begin the term with a story-based unit.
-The children will be looking at a story in an imaginary world called The Hidden Kingdom of Coral deep.
-The children will focus on developing their vocabulary when writing descriptions with expanded noun phrases and perfecting their punctuation skills.
-The next unit will be a non-fiction text in which the children will produce an information text including headings, subheadings and pictures with captions.
-The children will use the original text about Whale Sharks to support their understanding of the structure using paragraphs.
-We will then return to a story-based unit focussing on a dilemma.
-The children will learn the story of The King of the Fishes.
-The children will spend time making changes to the story and creating their own plot, using a similar structure to the original text.
-Our final English unit will be a poetry unit using the poem 10 Things Found in a Wizards Pocket.
-The children will use their learning of expanded noun phrases to create their own poem about what could be found in Santa’s pocket.
+This half term Year 3/4 will begin the term with a story based on a myth.
+The children will be looking at the story of King Midas with the Golden Touch.
+The children will focus on developing their vocabulary when writing descriptions with expanded noun phrases and using fronted adverbials to being their sentences.
+The next unit will be a non-fiction text in which the children will produce an explanation text including headings, subheadings and pictures with captions.
+The children will use the original text called ‘How did the Stone Age People use Fire?’ to support their understanding of the structure using paragraphs.
+We will then return to a story-based unit focussing on a traditional tale.
+The children will learn the story of Little Red Riding Hood.
+The children will spend time learning how to include dialogue in their writing using inverted commas with increasing accuracy.
+Our final English unit will be a story with a moral.
+The children will learn about the story of the Hare and the Tortoise and understand what a moral is.
+They will have the opportunity to write the story from the tortoises’ perspectives as well as creating their own story, considering which moral they would like to include.

 Maths